Deep monotonic networks with residual skips#

 Motivation#

-Deep plain monotone stacks fail to train: |W|’s all-positive weights make layer outputs strongly correlated, so variance compounds with depth (both absolute and switch diverge by depth ≥ 8).
+Deep plain monotone stacks fail to train: |W|’s all-positive weights make layer outputs strongly correlated, so variance compounds with depth (both mixed and split diverge by depth ≥ 8).
 Static initialization cannot fix this — a corrected per-layer init (absolute_init) fixes moderate-depth trainability (depth 2–4) but cannot stabilize a genuinely deep plain stack, because the architectural coupling remains.
 Residual skips address the architectural root cause.

 Construction#